nzrsky/CodableRequest/README.md

 #### Setting the request URL path

-The default path `/`, but it can be overwritten by adding an instance property with the property wrapper `@RequestPath`:
+The default path `/`, but it can be overwritten by adding an instance property with the property wrapper `Path`:

 **Example:**